How to Prep Your Entire Thanksgiving Meal in Advance

 Think you have to make gravy on Thanksgiving Day?
 Think again!
 Make a gravy using chicken stock a day or two before Thanksgiving and store it in the refrigerator.
 After you’ve roasted the turkey, add a cup or so of white wine or chicken stock to the roasting pan and simmer it to release all those tasty turkey drippings.
 Then, add your prepared gravy to the pan, simmering the mixture until your gravy is thickened and warmed through.
 Check out more time-tested tips for cooking gravy.

 Mashed potatoes are often the last thing I make on Thanksgiving Day because they taste lighter and fluffier if they’re mashed at the last minute.
 That said, you can absolutely do a few things to make it easier to get there.
 Peel and quarter your spuds a day or two before Thanksgiving and store them in water in the refrigerator.
 A few hours before dinner, boil them in salted water until they’re tender when pierced with a fork.
-Then, just let them hang out in that hot water until you’re ready to mash them using one of our foolproof mashed potato recipes.
+Then, just let them hang out in that hot water until you’re ready to mash them.

 Alternatively, you can mash the potatoes ahead of time and hold them warm in a slow cooker for up to four hours.
 Just make sure to stir the potatoes once an hour to keep them from burning to the bottom of the pan.
 When you’re ready to serve, drizzle in some extra melted butter or hot cream and whip them with a silicone spatula to return them to their fluffy glory.